Vegan Peanut Butter Brownies

-Leave the brownies in the tin to cool at room temperature for around 30 minutes then transfer them to the fridge for 4 hours to set completely.
+Leave your dairy-free peanut butter brownies in the tin to cool at room temperature for around 30 minutes then transfer them to the fridge for 4 hours to set completely.
 This will allow time for the fats to fully firm up, resulting in chewy brownies.

 When the 4 hours are up, remove the brownies from the tin and cut into 12 squares.
 They are quite rich and flavoursome so if you prefer, you can cut the squares in half again, to make 24 triangles.

 Usually this means there is too much sugar in the batter or there is an incorrect fat to sugar ratio.
-Make sure to use 85% chocolate, vegan margarine (not vegan block butter), and unsweetened soy milk for best results.
+Make sure to use 85% chocolate, dairy-free margarine (not dairy-free block butter), and unsweetened soy milk for best results.
 If the batter looks grainy in the bowl, you can fix it by mixing in some extra soy milk, 1 tablespoon at a time, until smooth.